 The body entrusted with financial instruments implementation tasks must have the organisational capacity to implement a financial instrument in the context of the implementation of a programme, i.e.:

 an adequate capacity to implement the financial instrument, including organisational structure and governance framework providing the necessary assurance to the managing authority (Article 7(1)(c) of the CDR).
-The managing authority has to evaluate how well the system put in place in the body to which implementation tasks are to be entrusted, is directed and controlled.
+The managing authority must evaluate how well the system put in place in the body to which implementation tasks are to be entrusted, is directed and controlled.
 The system put in place should cover the aspects like: planning, setting-up, communication, monitoring of the progress against the objectives, risk management and business controls.

 an effective and efficient internal control system (Article 7(1)(d) of the CDR).
 An effective and efficient internal control system should ensure that the body entrusted with implementation of financial instrument(s) has in place an adequate control environment and respects the procedures in place for the execution, measurement, follow up and mitigation of risks.